johanbove/johanbove.github.io/_posts/2016-06-16-sharing-my-feeds.md

 categories: blog
 ---

-I am a somewhat active user of both Feedly, Pocket and Twitter.
+I am a somewhat active user of both Feedly and Pocket.

-Since recently both great news reading tools offer the feature to share content.
-While I like to share interesting content I'm posting here both links to these services in the hopes it will serve you well.
+Since recently both great news reading tools offer the ability to easily share collections of content.
+While I like to think i'm sharing interesting articles I'm posting both services here in the hopes it will serve someone well.

 ## Feedly